Chapter 1: Introduction, Context, and Literature Review

 Platform analysis of Reddit enables specific analytical perspectives impossible through alternative approaches.

-Interviews require researchers to ask questions.
-Surveys constrain responses through predefined options.
-Reddit reveals what students prioritize enough to post about voluntarily.
-The relative frequency of food insecurity mentions, financial aid confusion, housing crises, and mental health struggles emerges from students’ own concerns rather than researcher prompts.
-This provides evidence of what actually matters in daily navigation of CUNY.
+While interviews require researchers to ask questions and surveys constrain responses through predefined options, Reddit reveals what students prioritize enough to post about voluntarily.
+The relative frequency of food insecurity mentions, financial aid confusion, housing crises, and mental health struggles emerges from students’ own concerns rather than researcher prompts, providing evidence of what actually matters in daily navigation of CUNY.

 Reddit threads document iterative problem-solving as collective process.
-A student posts confusion about TAP requirements.
-Multiple peers contribute partial knowledge.
-Someone with experience clarifies.
-The thread becomes searchable resource for future students.
-This knowledge construction process becomes visible through threaded comments, timestamps, and edit histories.
-It shows how communities collectively develop expertise, not just that individuals possess it.
+When a student posts confusion about TAP requirements, multiple peers contribute partial knowledge until someone with experience clarifies, creating a searchable resource for future students.
+This knowledge construction process becomes visible through threaded comments, timestamps, and edit histories, showing how communities collectively develop expertise rather than simply possessing it individually.

-Students participating across multiple CUNY subreddits reveal comparative experiences.
-The same user posts about Baruch registration difficulties, then Hunter course quality concerns, then general CUNY financial aid confusion.
-This cross-community participation, traceable through user histories, enables analysis of how tactical knowledge transfers across campuses.
-It shows how students experience the federated system’s distributed advantages and shared struggles.
+Students participating across multiple CUNY subreddits reveal comparative experiences, posting about Baruch registration difficulties, then Hunter course quality concerns, then general CUNY financial aid confusion.
+This cross-community participation, traceable through user histories, enables analysis of how tactical knowledge transfers across campuses while showing how students experience the federated system’s distributed advantages and shared struggles.

-Reddit preserves evidence of what doesn’t work.
-The crashed CUNYfirst servers get documented.
-The unreachable advisors get mentioned.
-The contradictory financial aid communications get preserved.
-The broken elevators trapping students get reported.
-Unlike institutional assessments that report successes or exit surveys reaching only completers, Reddit captures frustration, failure, and abandonment from those institutions lose.
+Reddit preserves evidence of what doesn’t work: crashed CUNYfirst servers, unreachable advisors, contradictory financial aid communications, and broken elevators trapping students.
+Unlike institutional assessments reporting successes or exit surveys reaching only completers, Reddit captures frustration, failure, and abandonment from those institutions lose.
 This documentation of organized abandonment (Gilmore 2007) emerges precisely because Reddit operates outside institutional control.

 1.2.4 What Reddit Cannot Show: Methodological Limitations

-Platform analysis reveals patterns, processes, and collective dynamics.
-It systematically obscures individual experiences, causal mechanisms, and non-participating populations.
+Platform analysis reveals patterns, processes, and collective dynamics while systematically obscuring individual experiences, causal mechanisms, and non-participating populations.

-Reddit users represent self-selected subset of CUNY students.
-They possess internet access, digital literacy, platform awareness, and willingness to post publicly.
-Students without devices remain invisible.
-Those avoiding social media don’t appear.
-International students unfamiliar with Reddit aren’t represented.
-Students who navigate crises silently leave no trace.
-Any claims about “CUNY students” based on Reddit data must acknowledge this selection.
-Reddit shows patterns among digitally-engaged students who choose platform participation.
-It doesn’t provide representative samples of all enrollees.
+Reddit users represent a self-selected subset of CUNY students possessing internet access, digital literacy, platform awareness, and willingness to post publicly.
+Students without devices remain invisible; those avoiding social media don’t appear; international students unfamiliar with Reddit aren’t represented; students who navigate crises silently leave no trace.
+Any claims about “CUNY students” based on Reddit data must acknowledge this selection, recognizing that Reddit shows patterns among digitally-engaged students who choose platform participation rather than providing representative samples of all enrollees.

-Reddit posts lose embodied context.
-Facial expressions disappear.
-Tone of voice vanishes.
-Immediate physical circumstances that shape meaning in face-to-face interaction get stripped away.
+Reddit posts lose embodied context as facial expressions disappear, tone of voice vanishes, and immediate physical circumstances that shape meaning in face-to-face interaction get stripped away.
 Text-based analysis provides what Geertz (1973) calls “thin description” compared to ethnographic “thick description.”
-Reddit preserves temporal context through timestamps.
-It maintains spatial context through campus affiliations.
-It captures social context through community responses.
-It cannot capture the full situatedness of lived experience.
+Although Reddit preserves temporal context through timestamps, maintains spatial context through campus affiliations, and captures social context through community responses, it cannot capture the full situatedness of lived experience.

-Computational pattern recognition identifies correlations.
-Food insecurity posts cluster during finals.
-Late-night posts receive higher engagement.
-Multi-topic discourse increased substantially.
-Correlation doesn’t establish causation.
-Why these patterns emerged remains unclear.
-Individual motivations driving participation stay hidden.
-Which interventions might prove effective can’t be determined.
-Platform data alone cannot answer these questions.
-Patterns demand explanation, which requires theoretical frameworks (Section 1.3) and complementary methods (ethnographic analysis in Chapter 3).
+Computational pattern recognition identifies correlations—food insecurity posts cluster during finals, late-night posts receive higher engagement, multi-topic discourse increased substantially—without establishing causation.
+Why these patterns emerged remains unclear; individual motivations driving participation stay hidden; which interventions might prove effective can’t be determined through platform data alone.
+Patterns demand explanation through theoretical frameworks (Section 1.3) and complementary methods (ethnographic analysis in Chapter 3).

-Reddit preserves what students post.
-It doesn’t capture silences between posts.
-Users vanish after crisis posts.
-One-time posters seek help then disappear.
-We cannot know if they found solutions, dropped out, transferred, or simply stopped using Reddit.
-Platform data documents presence, not absence.
-It shows participation, not non-participation.
-It reveals discourse, not silence.
+Reddit preserves what students post without capturing silences between posts.
+When users vanish after crisis posts or one-time posters seek help then disappear, we cannot know if they found solutions, dropped out, transferred, or simply stopped using Reddit.
+Platform data documents presence rather than absence, participation rather than non-participation, discourse rather than silence.

 1.2.5 Synthesis: Reddit as Methodological Complement

 This dissertation treats Reddit analysis as complementary to traditional qualitative methods rather than their replacement.
-Platform analysis at scale (Chapter 2) reveals patterns requiring explanation.
-Ethnographic close reading (Chapter 3) provides that explanation by grounding patterns in individual testimonies.
-Together, these approaches enable what Pink et al. (2016) call “non-digital-centric” digital ethnography.
-They treat online discourse as embedded in material campus life rather than separate virtual domain.
+Platform analysis at scale (Chapter 2) reveals patterns requiring explanation, while ethnographic close reading (Chapter 3) grounds those patterns in individual testimonies.
+Together, these approaches enable what Pink et al. (2016) call “non-digital-centric” digital ethnography, treating online discourse as embedded in material campus life rather than a separate virtual domain.

-Reddit’s methodological value lies precisely in showing what institutional research cannot.
-The after-hours support networks become visible.
-The tactical knowledge circulating outside official channels gets documented.
-The collective sense-making when institutions fail leaves traces.
-The temporal evolution of crisis discourse creates archives.
-The vernacular infrastructure students build despite rather than through administrative systems gets preserved.
-These patterns, processes, and practices become analytically visible through platform affordances.
-Persistence, searchability, scale, and community validation make them visible.
-They remain invisible to methods requiring researcher intervention, institutional permission, or bounded timeframes.
+Reddit’s methodological value lies precisely in showing what institutional research cannot: after-hours support networks, tactical knowledge circulating outside official channels, collective sense-making when institutions fail, temporal evolution of crisis discourse, and vernacular infrastructure students build despite rather than through administrative systems.
+These patterns, processes, and practices become analytically visible through platform affordances—persistence, searchability, scale, and community validation—remaining invisible to methods requiring researcher intervention, institutional permission, or bounded timeframes.

 The following section establishes the theoretical frameworks enabling interpretation of what Reddit’s affordances make visible.